Knossos Palace: a plunge into the heart of Minoan civilization

 - Protect yourself from the sun

 In summer, the sun can be very strong.
-Bring a hat, sunglasses and sunscreen to protect yourself from UV rays.
+Bring a hat, sunglasses and sunscreen to protect you from UV rays.

 - Guided tours

-Guided tours in French, English, Spanish and other languages are available.
-These can enrich your experience by offering a detailed explanation of the site’s history and archaeology.
+Guided tours in English, French, Spanish and other languages are available.
+This can enrich your experience with a detailed explanation of the site’s history and archaeology.

 - Be prepared to do a lot of walking

 Knossos Palace is an extensive site.
-Expect to be on your feet for much of the visit, so be prepared to walk.
+Expect to be on your feet for much of the tour, so be prepared to walk.

 - Visit local museums